squid-cache/squid-cache.github.io/CacheManager.rst

 ||coss||COSS Stats||No||
 ||diskd||DISKD Stats||No||

 Internally, the handlers are simple C functions with a common prototype.
 It means that they could be called directly, avoiding the subsystem, or indirectly, using the `cachemgrFindAction` function.
 But the Cache Manager was designed mainly to communicate with external entities using the [:ProgrammingGuide/StorageManager:Storage Manager].
+Clients of our internal subsystem use the [:CacheObjectProtocol:Cache Object Protocol] to reach it, but they will never do any direct communication.
+They will always be proxied by Squid itself, which will trigger management actions and return results as objects.

+== See also ==

+ * CacheManagerObject
+ * CacheObjectProtocol
+ * CacheObjectScheme
+ * CacheManagerCgi